 Internal construction and the basic operating principle of the camshaft position sensor are similar to those of the crankshaft position sensor.
+Two bosses are provided on the sprocket as shown below.

 - (1) Boss

 - (2) Cam sprocket

 - (3) Air gap

 - (4) Camshaft position sensor

 - (5) Boss

 - (6) Camshaft one rotation (crankshaft two rotations)